Find Affordable College Courses

 Top Oklahoma Schools in Sociology

 Our analysis found Oklahoma State University - Main Campus to be the best school for sociology students who want to pursue a degree in Oklahoma.
-OSU is a very large public school located in the town of Stillwater.
+OSU is a fairly large public school located in the distant town of Stillwater.

 Sociology majors at OSU take out an average of $23,250 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $149.

-You’ll join some of the best and brightest minds around you if you attend University of Oklahoma Norman Campus.
-The school came in at #2 on this year’s Best Sociology Schools in Oklahoma list.
+The excellent programs at University of Oklahoma Norman Campus helped the school earn the #2 place on this year’s ranking of the best sociology schools in Oklahoma.
 Located in the medium-sized suburb of Norman, University of Oklahoma is a public college with a very large student population.

 On average, sociology graduates from University of Oklahoma take out $23,125 in student loans while working on their degree.